 Note: Based on Justices votes on antitrust cases mentioning the Sherman Act and data from Epstein, Landes, and Posner., as updated by Lee Epstein until 2020.

 As we posited in our theoretical framework from Part II, policy changes made by technocrats can be democratically legitimate if there is at least some form of direct or indirect endorsement either by politicians taking credit for the changes in policy or by strict scrutiny during the nomination process (technocrats were appointed for this specific reason).
-Yet, neither takes place in the case of the Supreme Court-sponsored changes against antitrust enforcement.
-As we have seen in Part III.A., the weakened enforcement takes place despite the express will of Congress and public statements by Presidents (either in speeches or in party platforms) that favor strong enforcement (or, alternatively, ignore it).
+Yet, neither takes place in the case of the Supreme Court-sponsored diminishment of antitrust enforcement.
+As we have seen in Part III.A., the weakened enforcement takes place despite the expressed will of Congress and public statements by presidents (either in speeches or in party platforms) that favor strong enforcement (or, alternatively, ignore it).

-Many Justices acted inconsistently with the commitments to antitrust enforcement that they made in their nomination hearings.
+Many justices acted inconsistently with the commitments to antitrust enforcement that they made in their nomination hearings.
 Justices Sandra O’Connor, David Souter, Clarence Thomas and Ruth Bader Ginsburg all affirmed the importance of antitrust law for protecting small businesses and eliminating monopolies.
 Yet in their rulings, O’Connor, Souter and Thomas displayed little sympathy for antitrust enforcement and a great deal of sympathy for large businesses.
 They are among the most anti-antitrust justices ever sat in the Supreme Court.
 Their record in defense of small businesses is also dismal: O’Connor voted for large companies in 84% of her rulings, Souter in 86% of his, and Thomas in 93% of his.
-Similarly, Justice Ginsburg was among the most anti-antitrust enforcement of the Democratic appointed Supreme Court Justices.
-She voted against antitrust enforcement in 38% of the cases she participated in, against a party average of 29%.
+Similarly, Justice Ginsburg was among the most anti-antitrust enforcement of the Democratic appointed Supreme Court justices.
+She voted against antitrust enforcement in 38% of the cases she participated in, compared to a party average of 29%.
 More impressively, 73% of her votes were against small businesses.
 Justice Roberts is another good example of these contradictions.
 While he has acknowledged the importance of strong antitrust enforcement in general and of private antitrust enforcement in particular, he leads all justices in his antagonism to enforcement (86% of his votes in both general and private enforcement cases).

 These justices were also in the majority in landmark antitrust cases that greatly and negatively impacted enforcement during the 1990s and 2000s.
 Justice Ginsburg authored the decision in Volvo Trucks that puts the final nail in the coffin of the Robinson-Patman Act as a source of enforcement.
 Roberts, Souter, and Thomas joined the majority in Twombly (which greatly restricted private enforcement), together with Breyer—a Clinton nominee.
 Roberts and Thomas joined the majority in Italian Colors, which further restricted private enforcement of antitrust laws.
 O’Connor, Souter, Thomas, and Ginsburg all joined the unanimous court in State Oil v.
 Khan (which changed the law with regards to maximum Resale Price Maintenance) and Roberts and Thomas joined the majority in Leegin, which the antitrust restrictions on resale price maintenance.

-This increasing business-friendliness, anti-antitrust enforcement and pro-large businesses stance of the Court took place at the same time as, and likely as a result of, increased business attention and influence over the appointments and performance of the US judiciary.
+The Court’s increasing business-friendliness, anti-antitrust enforcement and pro-large businesses stance occurred concurrently with, and likely as a result of, increased business attention and influence over the appointments and performance of the US judiciary.
 Starting in the 1970s, business groups poured money into law and economics research and conservative legal networks like the Federalist Society (founded in 1982), with the goal of amplifying business influence and impact on the judiciary as well as the larger intellectual culture.
 As Lewis Powell, then a corporate lawyer, wrote in a Memorandum to the American Chamber of Commerce,